psycopg/psycopg2/doc/src/extensions.rst

 These values represent the possible status of a connection: the current value can be read from the `~connection.status` attribute.

-.. data:: STATUS_SETUP

-    Used internally.
+It is possible to find the connection in other status than the one shown below.
+Those are the only states in which a working connection is expected to be found during the execution of regular Python client code: other states are for internal usage and Python code should not rely on them.

 .. data:: STATUS_READY

     Connection established.
+No transaction in progress.

 .. data:: STATUS_BEGIN

     Connection established.
-A transaction is in progress.
+A transaction is currently in progress.

 .. data:: STATUS_IN_TRANSACTION

     An alias for `STATUS_BEGIN`

-.. data:: STATUS_SYNC

-    Used internally.

-.. data:: STATUS_ASYNC

-    Used internally.